Konrad-Gumos/Titanic_missing_values_analysis/README.md

 [Titanic_Missing_Values_PL.ipynb](Titanic_Missing_Values.ipynb)

-## Author
+## Data

-Created as part of university coursework in data analysis / data preprocessing.
+This project uses a variant of the Titanic dataset for educational purposes, as part of university coursework.
+The dataset includes information about passengers (age, class, sex, survival, cabin, etc.) and is used to explore handling of missing data.